CNN’s guide to the most important elections of 2026

 Rep. Elise Stefanik’s decision to end her gubernatorial bid left Nassau County Executive Bruce Blakeman as the sole major Republican vying to challenge Democratic Gov. Kathy Hochul, who is facing a primary from Lt.
 Gov. Antonio Delgado.

 The star power in the Empire State may be in the 12th Congressional District, where a wide field is seeking to succeed longtime Rep. Jerry Nadler.
-The Democratic primary includes state assembly members Alex Bores and Micah Lasher, gun control activist Cameron Kasky, longtime Republican lawyer turned Trump critic George Conway and Jack Schlossberg, the grandson of former President John F. Kennedy.
+The Democratic primary includes state assembly members Alex Bores and Micah Lasher, longtime Republican lawyer turned Trump critic George Conway and Jack Schlossberg, the grandson of former President John F. Kennedy.

 August 4: Michigan and Arizona